wardaharshad/Python-Generators--Yield-/README.md

-# Python-Generators-(yield)
+Python-Generators
-U-Tech Coding with Python for kids - Session 22
+U-Tech Advance Python with Data Science

 # What are Generators?
 Python generators are a simple way of creating iterators.
 All the work we mentioned above are automatically handled by generators in Python.